hawkinsw/medava/README.md

 7. interfaces.

 This quick walk through only scratches on the surface of Java's power.
 It is a very interesting language and I encourage you to continue to learn more about it as you grow as professional programmers.

+## One More Thing ...

+Along with the code that you've written, for this assignment please create and submit a file named `questions.txt` (a plain text file) that contains several (the number is up to you) questions you had about Java as we worked through the material above.
+The list of questions is worth 1/2 of your grade for this assignment.
+Please make them thoughtful.
+I will grade them based on how well they reflect your engagement with the material above and the Java language overall.
+Feel free to include questions you have about OOP, in general, too.
+To be clear: I do not expect you to *know* the answer to the questions!
+In fact, quite the opposite!
+The more beffudled you are about something, the more likely that we will learn something together (because I can assure you that your questions will make me think!).

+## Submitting

+You will submit your response to this assignment to Gradescope as we have done in previous assignments.
+The autograder will expect that you submit *all* the `.java` files, the `pom.xml` file and a `questions.txt` file (in the same directory structure as they are in the skeleton).
+The easiest way to accomplish this gargantuan task is to create a zip file.
+Make sure that `pom.xml` and `questions.xml` are in the root of the directory structure of the zip file that you create. ***Please do not*** include any `.class` files (in other words, do not include the `target/` directory) in your submission.
+Make sure that the autograder awards you 50 points after you submit your code.
+If you have any trouble navigating the autograder's idiosyncracies, please contact me!